What is a Portfolio Career?

-Put simply, a portfolio career is a working lifestyle of maintaining multiple income streams that relate to your skillset and knowledge; in this case as a producer or engineer.
-As one project ends, producers will set their sights elsewhere, often taking on a different role in the next project compared to the previous.
+Put simply, a portfolio career is a working lifestyle of maintaining multiple income streams that relate to your skillset; in this case as a producer or engineer.
+As one project ends, producers will set their sights elsewhere.
+Often taking on a different role in the next project compared to the previous.
 This makes working in the music industry an exciting prospect with the opportunity to face new challenges and employ many different skillsets on a daily basis.

 What does this mean for music producers?

 In the studio, producers already wear many different hats.
-The definition of a ‘producer’ is generally accepted as someone who oversees the creation of a song or album, but what this entails can vary between people.
-You may find yourself in charge of seeking out studio time, engineers and session musicians for the project or balancing finances, all while taking on songwriting, mixing and mastering.
-You might also have an interest in artist development and management, scouting out new artists and helping them to set up their own career.
+For most people a “producer” is someone who oversees the creation of a song or album.
+But what does this mean?
+You may find yourself in charge of seeking out studio time, engineers and session musicians for the project or balancing finances.
+All while taking on songwriting, mixing and mastering.
+You might also have an interest in artist development and management.
+Scouting out new artists and helping them to set up their own career.